Joshua-Jato/Data-Exploration-using-SQL/README.md

 # Data-Exploration-using-SQL
 Performed Data Eploration using covid-19 dataset.
 The data set was downloaded as an excel file and then imorted into SQL where the data exploration was carried out.
-The following topics were explore:
+The following topics were explored:
 1. looking at total_cases vs death_percentage
 2. looking at countries with highest infection rate compared to population
 3. showing countries with highest death count per population